ArunObryan/theBlackStore/README.md

 ## License

 This project is private and proprietary.

+**Educational Use Allowed**: You may download, study, and modify this code for learning and educational purposes.

+**Commercial Use Requires License**: Any enterprise, commercial, or monetization use requires a commercial license and payment of royalties.
+Please contact the copyright holder for licensing terms.

+See [LICENSE](LICENSE) file for full terms and conditions.